bricktoast/bricktoast.github.io/about.md

   <a href="#faq" class="skip-link">Skip to FAQ</a>
 </div>

-I was born with life-threatening allergies so severe that several doctors have called me the worst case they’ve encountered.
+I was born with life-threatening allergies so severe that several doctors have called me the worst case they had ever encountered.
 From birth, I was allergic to peanuts, tree nuts, dairy, eggs, wheat, soy, fish, shellfish, and countless other substances—some I can’t even remember now.
 Contact with these allergens often led to severe and life-threatening anaphylactic reactions.

 <figure style="float:right; margin: 30px 30px 30px 40px; width: 300px;">